 - Identify key people and roles in construction projects, and their information requirements.

 - Explain the principles and challenges of leading and managing people in the workplace.

-- Apply communication strategies and skills in the construction industry.
+- Apply communication strategies and skills for the construction industry

 - Discuss ethical principles for communication and contemporary behaviours and perspectives in the workplace.